jamt9000/webcv/doc/report.md

-The main strategy for the initial implementation of face detection in WebGL is to offload the computation of each stage, involving the lookup operations on the integral image, the calculation of the Local Binary Pattern values, and the subsequent window evaluation to the fragment shader.
+The main strategy for the initial implementation of face detection in WebGL is to offload the computation of each stage, involving the lookup operations on the integral image, the calculation of the Local Binary Pattern values, and the subsequent window evaluation (our "inner loop") to the fragment shader.
 This allows the "sliding window" to be parallelised so that we are evaluating multiple window positions at once.
+We can consider our window to be "anchored" to the fragment position in the top left (Figure \ref{lbpwindow})

+![Window for a stage with 3 weak classifiers, processed by the fragment shader.
+The corners of the blocks are the positions which must be fetched from the integral image texture. \label{lbpwindow}](./lbpwindow.pdf)

 Since the classification of a window requires the evaluation of a number of stages, one choice we must make is whether to evaluate all these stages at